DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Lightweight Theme Speed Test Results

-If you plan to create a simple website or blog, using a free lightweight theme like Twenty Twenty is a great option.
+If you plan to create a simple website or blog, using a free lightweight theme, such as Twenty Twenty, is a great option.

-Thanks to its modest feature list and clean code, you shouldn’t have to worry about the design of your site negatively impacting your load times when using Twenty Twenty.
+Thanks to its modest feature list and clean code, you shouldn’t have to worry about the design of your site negatively impacting your load times.

-To give you an idea of how fast your website might load if you host it with either SiteGround or DreamHost, and you use WordPress and the current default theme, Twenty Twenty, I set up two sites that were as identical as possible.
+To give you an idea of how fast your website might load if you host it with either SiteGround or DreamHost, and you use WordPress and current default theme Twenty Twenty, I set up two sites that were as similar as possible.

 A simple page was published on each site, containing some text and an image.
 Pingdom then recorded the speed of that page every 30 minutes for seven days to find the average load time.